-Physician/Practitioner services, including doctor's office visits (continued)

-- Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP OR specialist, if your doctor orders it to find out if you need medical treatment - Certain telehealth services, including those for: - Medicare-approved services, including urgently needed services, primary care provider and specialist visits, individual and group mental health sessions, podiatry services, diagnostic procedures and tests, dialysis services, kidney disease education services and eye exams. - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances
+What you must pay What you must pay when you get when you get these services these services Out-of-Network Services that are covered for you In-Network Physician/Practitioner services, including doctor's office visits (continued) \$45 copayment for 25% coinsurance for Medicare-approved services, including urgently needed services, services obtained services obtained primary care provider and specialist from a specialist.
+Or, from a specialist.
+Or, visits, individual and group mental under certain under certain health sessions, podiatry services, circumstances, by a circumstances, by a nurse practitioner or nurse practitioner or diagnostic procedures and tests, dialysis services, kidney disease physician's assistant physician's assistant education services and eye exams or other nonor other You have the option of getting these physician health non-physician care professionals health care services through an in-person visit or by telehealth.
+If you choose to get (as permitted under professionals (as Medicare rules). permitted under one of these services by telehealth, Medicare rules). you must use a network provider NOTE: who offers the service by telehealth.
+Medicare-covered NOTE: Telehealth services for monthly telehealth services Medicare-covered end-stage renal disease-related visits for will be subject to the telehealth services home dialysis members in a same cost sharing as will be subject to the hospital-based or critical access services you would same cost sharing as hospital-based renal dialysis center, renal receive in-person.
+If services you would dialysis facility, or the member's home you have surgery or receive in-person.
+If Telehealth services to diagnose, procedures done in you have surgery or evaluate, or treat symptoms of a stroke, a certified procedures done in regardless of your location ambulatory surgical a certified Telehealth services for members with a center or hospital ambulatory surgical substance use disorder or co-occurring outpatient setting, center or hospital mental health disorder, regardless of see the "Outpatient outpatient setting, their location see the "Outpatient surgery, including Telehealth services for diagnosis, services provided at surgery, including evaluation, and treatment of mental outpatient hospital services provided at health disorders if: outpatient hospital facilities and You have an in-person visit within 6 ambulatory surgical facilities and months prior to your first telehealth centers" and/or the ambulatory surgical visit "Outpatient hospital months while receiving these telehealth services